angkasatech/angkasatech/README.md

 Tech Stack: Next.js, TypeScript, Tailwind CSS, Shadcn/ui, Firestore, and deployed on Google Cloud Run via a GitHub Actions CI/CD pipeline.
 This project demonstrates my ability to build a full-stack application from scratch and manage a complete DevOps lifecycle on GCP.

-🏫 School Website Modernization (Case Study)
+🏫 School Website Modernization (Case Study) - http://libmicikarang.sch.id (On-Going)
 Upgrading a real-world school website from a legacy CMS to a modern, high-performance web application to improve user experience and streamline the student registration process.
 Tech Stack: Next.js, TypeScript, Tailwind CSS, Vercel, and Supabase (PostgreSQL) for the backend and database.
 This project showcases my skills in migrating systems, designing a database schema (SQL), and building a practical, data-driven application.